About the Program

-In Winter 2018, Dr. Mathews is teaching two sections of Astronomy 10A - one on Monday and Wednesday evenings, and the other on Tuesday and Thursday afternoons.
-He is also teaching a section of the Astronomy 10L lab on Wednesday afternoons.
+In Spring 2018, Dr. Mathews is teaching two sections of Astronomy 10B - one on Monday and Wednesday evenings, and the other on Tuesday and Thursday afternoons.
+He is also teaching a section of the Astronomy 10L lab on Thursday afternoons.

 Dr. Mathews joined us from the University of Hawaii, where he taught others how to teach astronomy more effectively.
 Our long-time faculty member Andrew Fraknoi retired in June 2017.

 We do not offer a degree or certificate program in Astronomy.
 However, the astronomy courses meet general education requirements for other degrees offered.

 Located on the main campus near the Krause Center for Innovation, the observatory provides students and community members with the opportunity for first-hand exploration of the wonders of the universe.
 Regularly scheduled public programs provide close-up views of the Sun, Moon, stars and planets through the observatory's telescopes.

 Founded in 1999, the Silicon Valley Astronomy Lecture Series lectures are presented on six Wednesday evenings during each school year at Foothill College.
 Speakers over the years have included Nobel-prize winners, members of the National Academy of Sciences and many other well-known scientists explaining astronomical developments in everyday language.

 The series, moderated by Foothill College Astronomy instructor emeritus Andrew Fraknoi,